Coffee2tea/psydraw/README.md

 ### Professional Use Only
 - This tool is designed to assist qualified mental health professionals (psychiatrists, counselors, school advisors) in preliminary screenings.
 Non-professionals must not use it for self/peer assessments.
 All results require interpretation and validation by qualified professionals.
 - The House-Tree-Person (HTP) test is not a diagnostic tool.
-Results are for reference only and cannot conclusively evaluate a participant’s psychological state, personality, or capabilities.
+Results are for reference only and cannot conclusively evaluate a participant's psychological state, personality, or capabilities.
-- Participants’ drawings and behaviors reflect subjective perspectives and transient emotional states, not long-term psychological traits.
+- Participants' drawings and behaviors reflect subjective perspectives and transient emotional states, not long-term psychological traits.
 Results must not be used in contexts that may harm participants or influence evaluations, decisions, or selections
 - Developers must protect participant confidentiality (personal data, artworks).
 Content will not be shared without consent, except in cases of force majeure (e.g., natural disasters, legal mandates).
 - By using this tool, developers acknowledge its purpose, methodology, and limitations.
 Participants retain the right to withdraw at any time without penalty.
 The team assumes no liability for misuse or subsequent damages.